 Assistive Touch is an accessibility feature available in Apple smartphones and iPads.
-It was added to alleviate the burden of having to constantly press on the Home button to switch through various tasks or applications.
+It was added to alleviate the burden of having to continually press on the Home button to switch through various tasks or applications.

 How to Turn Off Assistive Touch